-11.4 Filters and monitoring
+Filters and monitoring

-At St John's C.E Primary School our governing body/proprietor are reasonable and need to ensure the limit of children's exposure to the above risks from the school's or college's IT system.
+St John's C of E Middle School's governing body/proprietor are reasonable and need to Insure the limit of children's exposure to the above risks from the school's or college's IT system.
 Our governing body/proprietor ensure our school or college has appropriate filters and monitoring systems in place and regularly review their effectiveness.
 We should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified.
 We also consider the age range of their children, the number of children, how often they access the IT system and the proportionality of costs verses safeguarding risks.

-11.5 - Opportunities to Teach Safeguarding
+Section 13 Opportunities to Teach Safeguarding

-At St John's C.E Primary School children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed.
+At St John's C of E Middle School Academy children are taught about safeguarding, including online safety, and recognise that a one size fits all approach may not be appropriate for all children, and a more personalised or contextualised approach for more vulnerable children, victims of abuse and some SEND children might be needed.